Purvi-Vaghela/blogApp/README.md

-Created a blog App that performs CRUD Operation using Node js.
+Created a blog App that performs some basic operations like create post, like, unlike, comment  using Node js.